The Turkish Baths at St Peter's Square, Leeds, in the 1890s

 At some stage, possibly quite early on, the Turkish bath was extended backwards so as to gain a frontage at No.4 High Street.
 The owners of what was, by 1870, called St Peter's Baths were J Atkinson & Co but by 1872 they had a new proprietor, H Teale, and it was he who added the Sulphur baths.
 By 1876, the proprietor was Tom Mountain who renamed it St Peter's Spa, and ensured that directories entered the establishment at 4 High Street instead of 5-6 St Peter's Square.

-Asa Briggs writes* that there had been a potentially ruinous split in the Leeds FAC noting that 'The Leeds dispute was a very complicated one and had to be referred to Urquhart.
+Asa Briggs1 writes that there had been a potentially ruinous split in the Leeds FAC noting that 'The Leeds dispute was a very complicated one and had to be referred to Urquhart.
 He deputed a man called John Duce to mediate.'
 Briggs implies that the dispute was over political principles.
-In fact, round about 12 September 1859, Shaw and Rawnsley had quarrelled over the running of the bath and Rawnsley left and immediately started a rival Turkish bath at Belgrave House, 45 Wade Lane which he ran till 1863, the bath itself remaining open until 1916.
+In fact, round about 12 September 1859, Shaw and Rawnsley had quarrelled over the running of the bath and Rawnsley left and immediately started a rival Turkish bath at Belgrave House, 45 Wade Lane, which he ran till 1863, the bath itself remaining open until 1916.

-This page enlarges an image or adds to the information found on the following pages:
+This page enlarges an image or adds to the information found below:

-A working class movement
+Roman?
+Turkish?
+Middle class?
+Part 4: A working class movement

-Early Turkish baths for animals
+Early Turkish baths for animals.
+Part 1: Introduction

-Victorian Turkish Baths:
+Victorian Turkish Baths: their origin, development, and gradual decline

-The right of Malcolm Shifrin to be identified as the author of this work has been asserted by him
+The right of Malcolm Shifrin to be identified as the author of this work

-in accordance with the Copyright, Designs and Patents Act 1988
+has been asserted by him in accordance with the Copyright, Designs and Patents Act 1988